qiz-li/lovelace-soft-ui/README.md

 ## Introduction

 First and foremost thank you for finding your way to my Home Assistant repo.
 This is my [Home Assistant](https://github.com/home-assistant/home-assistant) Lovelace user interface configuration.
 I've been using Home Assistant for a little less than a year now (not so long), and it has brought me a huge amount of joy!

-This repo is to inspire and potentially be implemented into you UI!
-Enjoy!
+Lovelace is the primary interface for Home Assistant, it is used to display all sorts of information.
+Sometimes though an excessive amount of information is displayed.
+My take on Lovelace is for it to be simple and drew some inspiration from [Soft UI](https://dribbble.com/shots/8027871-Soft-UI/attachments/531358?mode=media).
+I've tried to make this easy enough for even a very new user to able to implement it :)

 **Home Assistant forum discussions are** [**here**](https://community.home-assistant.io/t/lovelace-soft-ui-simple-and-clean-lovelace-configuration)

-## Pictures
-Lovelace is the primary interface for Home Assistant, it is used to display all sorts of information.
-My take on Lovelace is for it to be simple.
-I'm trying to make it easy for you to implement my UI into yours!
-Look below for further details.

-My theme of the UI is based on [Soft UI](https://dribbble.com/shots/8027871-Soft-UI/attachments/531358?mode=media)
+Here are some pictures:

 ![ui_home_page](images/UI_home_page.png)
 ![ui_home_page_dark_theme](images/UI_home_page_dark_theme.png)